tengstrand/lein-polylith/readme.md

   are part of the development environment.
 Then it goes through those components and bases and collects a list of all their dependencies from each project.clj file.
-That list is compared with the dependencies in environments/development/project.clj and missing libraries are updated.
+That list is compared with the dependencies in environments/development/project.clj and missing libraries are added.

   Secondly it makes sure that the library versions for all components and bases are in sync with the library versions in